 Annually the Board of County Supervisors sets a County-wide tax rate, and special district tax rates.
-The special district taxes levy funds for the operations of volunteer fire and rescue companies, storm water management programs, solid waste management programs, and other public services that are requested by property owners to be funded through special real property levies.
+The special district taxes levy funds the operation of volunteer fire and rescue companies, storm water management programs, solid waste management programs, and other public services that are requested by property owners to be funded through special real property levies.

 The tax rate is expressed in dollars per one hundred dollars of assessed value.
-For example, a total tax rate of $1.1480 per $100 of assessed value for a property assessed at $300,000 dollars is calculated as:
+For example, a total tax rate of $1.2067 per $100 of assessed value for a property assessed at $300,000 dollars is calculated as:

-($300,000 / $100) x $1.1480 = $3,444
+($300,000 / $100) x $1.2067 = $3,620.10

-Also billed on the real estate tax bills is the special district tax for the gypsy moth abatement program.
+Included on the real estate tax bills is the special district tax for the gypsy moth abatement program.
 This tax is based on property value and is billed on the first-half and second-half tax bills.

 The County also levies a supplemental real estate tax on newly-constructed improvements completed after the beginning of the year.